MicrosoftDocs/cpp-docs.it-it/docs/dotnet/functional-stl-clr.md

 ## <a name="bind1st-stlclr"></a><a name="bind1st"></a>bind1st (STL/CLR)

-Genera un `binder1st` per un argomento e un functor.
+Genera un oggetto `binder1st` per un argomento e un functor.

 ### <a name="syntax"></a>Sintassi